Business storytelling : the big buzzword

 There is space for storytelling in business

 Storytelling in business focuses on the human side of work.
-Basically, it means telling stories instead of just listing facts.
-Because just as I said earlier, good stories engage better.
-They also stick longer in your audience’s mind.
+Basically, it means defining your core message and telling great stories instead of just listing facts.
+Because just as I said earlier, a good business story should be engaging.
+It also sticks longer in your audience’s mind.

 Good stories engage your audience